graalvm/graalvm-demos/README.md

 The demos are normal applications and benchmarks written in Java, Kotlin, JavaScript, etc., so they are compatible with any virtual machine capable of running Java, JavaScript and so on.
 You can run it on the stock JVM, Node, etc..
 However, these examples were tested and are known to work with GraalVM 21.2.0 builds based on JDK 11.
+Some of these demos are also [tested against the latest GraalVM release using GitHub Actions](https://github.com/graalvm/graalvm-demos/actions/workflows/main.yml).

 ## Further Information